h4nz0x/poDTest/README.md

 ## Example with Hot-Fix

-To skip execution (e.g., for GitHub Actions without Docker):
+To skip execution (e.g., when you have an important bug fix to push! (mostly to production)):

 ```yaml
 - name: Run poDTest with Hot-Fix